Sexual repression is a major issue in our world.

 In some cases, insomnia can also be the product of bottled-up sexual energy that hasn’t been expressed or channeled appropriately.

-Anger and its unfortunate siblings (violence, rage and belligerence) also stem from sexual repression.
-We can see this clearly expressed in strict religious countries where the occurrences of rape, assault and murder are high (e.g. compare Syria to Sweden.
-Which country do you think is more sexually repressed?).
+Anger and its unfortunate siblings (violence, rage, and belligerence) also stem from sexual repression.
+We can see this clearly expressed in strict religious countries where the occurrences of rape, assault, and murder are high.
 In your own life, aggression may manifest itself as being overly judgmental, argumentative or short-tempered.

 Legend says that the Incubi and Succubi are creatures, usually demons, which have sexual intercourse with human beings, often during the night.
 Sol and I have had a few people contact us in the past asking us to explore the phenomenon of “demon sex.”
 From a psychospiritual standpoint, the appearance of an Incubus or Succubus in your life is a reflection of sexual repression.
 As archetypes that reflect everything “bad” and “evil” about sex, the Incubi and Sucubi allow us to dodge personal responsibility for engaging in the sexual act, replacing it with the belief that “the Incubus/Succubus did it to me!”
 Such an experience allows us to avoid the guilt and shame associated with lust, and distance ourselves from our natural sexual urges.